keesbroenink/Kate/README.md

 - Kafka

 Used in the examples
-- JUnit
+- JUnit 5 (Jupiter)
-- Spring Boot dev tools
-- Spring Boot starter test
-- Spring Boot Actuator
-- Springdoc open api
-- H2
+- springdoc-openapi-ui

 ## Events